chanchadsahil7/DearO/readme.md

 ## APIs

-1) `/scrape` : calls a python script using child_process to scrape the data and stores it in mongo db.
+1) `/scrape` : calls a function from scrape.js to scrape the data and stores it in mongo db.

 2) `/ search` : takes url params as title, desc, and language to search the data from the mongo db using regex match.